3 Easy Ways to Protect the Chain of Custody in a Hair Drug Test

 Where hair drug tests are used in Family Court, getting it done right is paramount.
 So if something goes wrong or procedure isn’t followed, it can be frustrating trying to rectify these mistakes.

 A common issue that crops up with hair drug testing is securing the chain of custody.
 Once the hair sample has been taken, it needs to be handled with care throughout the process.
-If the results of the test will be used in court and there are any doubts about the integrity of the sample, Judges aren’t likely to take the chance of using the results to influence their decision, especially if the welfare of a child is at-risk.
+If the results of the hair drug test will be used in court and there are any doubts about the integrity of the sample, Judges aren’t likely to take the chance of using the results to influence their decision, especially if the welfare of a child is at-risk.

 But making sure the sample gets through the hair testing process untainted doesn’t have to cause you a lot of headaches.
 Here’s 3 simple things you can do to protect the chain of custody in a hair drug test.